-- Sources of financing: In order to diversify this risk, the Group works with a large number of Spanish and foreign financial entities to obtain funds. - Markets/Geography (domestic, foreign): The Group operates in a wide range of Spanish and foreign markets, and its debt is mainly concentrated in euros and, on the remaining international markets, it trades in different currencies. - Products: The Group uses different financial products: loans, credit facilities, bonds, syndicated loans, assignments and discounts, etc. - Currency: The Group is financed through a large range of currencies, which correspond to the country of investment.
+- Funding sources: In order to diversify this risk, the Company and the FCC Group work with a large number of Spanish and foreign financial entities to obtain funds. - Markets/Geography (domestic, foreign): The Company basically operates on the Spanish market; accordingly, its debt is mainly concentrated in euros. - Products: The Company uses various financial products: loans, credit facilities, bonds, syndicated loans, assignments and discounts, etc.

-The Group's strategic planning process identifies the objectives to be attained in each of the areas of activity, based on the improvements to be implemented, on the market opportunities and on the level of risk deemed acceptable.
+The FCC Group's strategic planning process identifies the objectives to be attained in each of the areas of activity, based on the improvements to be implemented, on the market opportunities and on the level of risk deemed acceptable.
 The process serves as a base to prepare the operating plans that specify the goals to be reached each year.